siberianfox/g2wiki/g2dialect-Operating-Model.md

   - Persistence and storage - such as disk, cloud, SD cards, etc.
   - Managing web connection and other communications

+The g2dialect does not implement these commands, and removes them from Mcodes and Gcodes where they are found.

 ### 2. Machine Configuration
 These are parameters and actions that set up the CNC machine regardless of the job that is to be run.
-This may include
+These may include the following.

+- **Deep Configuration** settings that define machine operation and are generally not changed per job or during a job.
+Examples include maximum velocity, work area sizes, axis count and configuration.
+These may or may not be exposed for end-user configuration.
+- **End-user Configuration** settings that are set to user requirements or preference and generally not changed on a per-job basis.
+Examples include communications settings, reporting levels, machine startup defaults.
+- **Machine Initialization** actions such as homing, axis tramming or automatic bed leveling that may be run on power up or periodically.
+These are also independent of any particular job.

+The g2dialect performs these actions using JSON where possible, but may also use some consensus Gcode commands such as probing where necessary.

 ### 3. Job Control

 Those job control control commands that require interaction with the CNC machine are performed using JSON.
 For example, Start and Stop Job may be performed using JSON.